 Safeguarding and child protection information is confidential and personal.
 Other than the agreed communication lines in school, it is for the DSL(s) to decide what information needs to be shared, with whom, how and when, and whether consent needs to be gained for this process.
 If in any doubt, the DSL can seek advice from Cumbria Safeguarding Hub (0333 240 1727).
-Further guidance on Information Sharing can be found in the DfE 'Information Sharing - Guidance for Safeguarding Practitioners' July 2018 and the 'Flowchart of When and How to Share Information' from the same document held at Appendix E.
+Further guidance on Information Sharing can be found in the DfE document Data protection: a toolkit for schools (Annex 10.1), the DfE document Information Sharing - Guidance for Safeguarding Practitioners' July 2018 and the 'Flowchart of When and How to Share Information' from the same document held at Appendix E.